nav9/iRest/README.md

 ![Alt text](gallery/iRest_GUI.png?raw=true "The iRest GUI")

 # About iRest
-A program that reminds you to rest your eyes.
-A major feature being that it keeps track of the accumulated strain even if you restart the computer or program or suspend the computer.
+Created by the author of [The Real Cure for Eye Strain](https://nav9.medium.com/the-real-cure-for-eye-strain-6483490d150f), iRest is a program that reminds you to rest your eyes.
+A major feature being that it keeps track of the accumulated strain even if you restart the computer or iRest and even if you suspend the computer.
+There is much more to be programmed and to be made configurable on various operating systems.
-This program was created after more than a decade of my experience with chronic eye strain (please search the internet for "The Real Cure for Eye Strain") and my eventual recovery.
-There are many break reminder software.
-What sets iRest apart from the others is its ability to keep track of strained time even if the computer is restarted or suspended.
-Additionally, since program activity is logged, it is easier to perform analytics on the log files (with a small margin of error).
+Since program activity is logged, it is easier to perform analytics on the log files (with a small margin of error).
-The "i" at the beginning of "iRest" has nothing to do with the Apple company.
-The "i" refers to you.
+The "i" at the beginning of "iRest" refers to you, and has nothing to do with the Apple company.

+## iRest was created because...
+I (the program creator) have suffered chronic eye strain for almost a decade.
+When new spectacles, eye drops and a lot of the other nonsense did not cure me, I had to figure out what actually does cure eye strain.
+The answer was simply to get proper rest, sleep and nutrition. iRest helps with getting proper rest.
+A key feature is that it is designed to take into account shutdowns, system restarts, lock-screen mode and will perhaps even be designed to use Machine Learning to understand and adapt to the User's work patterns.
+Many people have created software for taking rest.
+However, most of them are created with a poor understanding of what actually cures the strain, and almost all of them don't keep track of strained time between restarts/shutdowns, so you end up getting strained more.
+This may seem trivial, but is critical for people suffering chronic strain.

 # To run the program
-First install the required packages:
+First install the required packages (Raspberry Pi has a separate install file):
 `chmod +x install_on_linux.sh;./install_on_linux.sh`
 Then run the program.
 `python main.py`